Skip to Content

 Cut pieces of red and yellow peppers.

-Dice the peppers into large pieces, trying to make the length of the pepper pieces the same size as the onion pieces.
+Dice the bell peppers into large pieces, trying to make the length of the pepper pieces the same size as the onion pieces.

 Cut sausage pieces.